 Quality estimates of R&D activities in the higher education sector are of increasing importance to policy developers, to the major funders of these activities, and also to the performing institutions.
-A working group was created in the fall of 1999 to examine current HERD and health GERD estimation methods, to recommend revisions where appropriate, and to produce a framework for an improved estimation program.
+The program provides useful coherent indicators of Science and Technology (S&T) activity in Canada.
+HERD also makes up the portion of the higher education sector estimates for gross domestic expenditures on research and development (GERD).

+HERD estimates are produced by type of funder and by type of science for Canada and the provinces.
 Funders of HERD include the Federal Government; the provincial governments and provincial research organizations; the business sector; the private non-profit sector; foreign sources; and of course the universities and affiliated institutions (such as teaching hospitals).
-The HERD portion of the GERD series may be of assistance in answering various questions for policy analysts, HERD funders and others.

 Science and technology (S&T) and the information society are changing the way we live, learn and work.
 The concepts are closely intertwined: science generates new understanding of the way the world works, technology applies it to develop innovative products and services and the information society is one of the results of the innovations.

 People are looking to Statistics Canada to measure and explain the social and economic impacts of these changes.

 The purpose of this program is to develop useful indicators of S&T activity in Canada and to present them coherently.